Oil Lamps Shedding Light on an Ancient Migration

 and Galileans in this period were virtually the same.

 Even if Judeans did move into Galilee, they would have been archaeologically invisible; the material culture of Judean refugees would have blended into the cultural backdrop of their new home.
 So where do we go from there?
 Director of excavations at Shikhin in Lower Galilee, Strange believes he has spotted Judeans in two specifically Judean types of lamp that were excavated in large numbers at Shikhin, suggesting a local production.
-His logical conclusion is that the know-how for producing the Herodian wheel-made knife-pared lamp and the so-called Darom (or Southern) lamp came from Galilee.
+His logical conclusion is that the know-how for producing the two mold-made types—Northern Undecorated and the so-called Darom (or Southern) lamps—came from Galilee.
 And because they appear at Shikhin only after the destruction of Jerusalem, an ancient migration provides the most plausible explanation for the new technology.

 For the full analysis of archaeological evidence of Judean refugees at Shikhin (one mile north of Sepphoris), read “Shedding Light on the Judean Refugees,” published in the Spring 2020 issue of Biblical Archaeology Review.